vim-advent-calendar/vimways.org/content/2018/swalladge-vim-and-git.md

 ```

 Warning: with this configuration, changes to a buffer from inside Vim are lost
 when it reloads the changed file from disk.
-This may be safer with Vim config
+This may be safer with a Vim config
 that automatically writes files.
 See [this blog post][alberto-autowrite] for
 more info on the topic.